 We also carry out work to certify the Council's Housing Benefit subsidy claim on behalf of the Department for Work and Pensions.
-Our work on the 2015/16 claim is in progress and will be finalised by 30 November 2016.
-We will report the results of this work to the Audit Committee in our 2015/16 Certification Report.
+Our work on the 2016/17 claim is not yet complete and will be finalised by 30 November 2017.
+We will report the results of this work to the Audit Committee in our 2016/17 Certification Report.

-Working with the Council/Authority
+Working with the Council

-We would like to record our appreciation for the assistance and co-operation provided to us by the Council's staff during our audit.
+We would like to record our appreciation for the assistance and co-operation provided to us during our audit by the Council's staff.

-Grant Thornton UK LLP October 2016
+Grant Thornton UK LLP October 2017